 Weeks 21–28

-• 168 pages of content integration
+• 168 pages of content integration & formatting

-• Schema.org markup for all page types
+• Schema.org markup for every page type

-• SEO/AIO/GEO optimization per page
+• SEO/AEO/AIO/GEO optimization per page

-• Image optimization & WebP conversion
+• Image sourcing, optimization & WebP conversion

 5